What is the difference between BSc and BA Hons?by Caroline Hardaker

-Studying a BA degree can be a great way to stand out to employers, as it will help you develop transferable skills such as independent learning, how to research, group work, and organisational and communication skills.
+Studying a BA degree can be a great way to stand out to employers, as you will develop knowledge within your subject field as well as transferable skills such as independent learning, how to research, group work, and organisational and communication skills.
 Often these are great degrees for abstract thinkers, future educators, researchers, or communicators, or even young people who might be interested in doing a Master’s or PhD after their degree.

-Like a BA, studying a BSc really helps you stand out to employers in a range of fields, from teaching to roles in specialist scientific sectors.
-But studying towards a BSc doesn’t limit you to a future in science-specific subjects – there’s a lot of flexibility to use the transferable skills you’ve gained in a range of career areas.
+Like a BA, studying a BSc really helps you stand out to employers in a range of fields, but studying towards a BSc doesn’t limit you to a future in science-specific subjects – there’s a lot of flexibility to use the transferable skills you’ve gained in different career areas.